Growing a SaaS startup is an all-consuming grind.

 2) PMF Means It's Safe to Scale

-If you decide to scale-up without proven Product/Market Fit, you're taking a huge risk.
+If you decide to scale-up a SaaS company without proven Product/Market Fit, you're taking a huge risk.
 There's no guarantee that a market for your product exists.
 Even if it does, it might not be able to sustain your business.

 Without PMF, major investments into marketing, sales and customer success are premature.